dsl-logo

 Which is better: Offset or redraw?

-We asked two experienced mortgage brokers about which kinds of borrowers are better suited to an offset account vs redraw.
+We asked two experienced mortgage brokers to explain which types of borrowers are better suited to an offset account versus a redraw facility.

 Mansour Soltani home loan expert